- 28 Aug 2024

 Flows Best Practices

-Use Flows for sequential actions.
-For example: Product tour, Tutorials, and UI guidance.
+Use Flows for sequential actions like product tours, tutorials, and UI guidance.

 For more information on creating a Flow, see Create a Flow.

-Name every Flow clearly for easy retrieval during search.
-Use simple and descriptive words that your audience is likely to use.
-Keep the title short and use gerunds.
+Name each Flow clearly for easy retrieval.
+Use simple, descriptive words that your audience is likely to use.
+Keep titles short and avoid special characters.

-Do not use special characters when naming a Flow.
-Special characters may cause issues when trying to download the Flow as a video.
+Avoid special characters when naming a Flow.
+They can cause issues when downloading the Flow as a video.
 For more information, see Download Flow as a video.

 If the Flow title includes spaces or any of these special characters (<,>,:,",/,|,,?,*,#,%,\s,\n,.), then they are replaced with an underscore (_) when the Flow is downloaded as a PDF or a Video.

-Use easy to understand words and simple sentences.
-Keep the description in your tooltip simple and to the point.
+Use simple language and keep the description in your Tooltip concise and to the point.

 Limit the number of steps in a Whatfix Flow to not more than 15 steps.
-This helps your users understand the value proposition of your guides quickly and easily.
+This enables your users understand the value proposition of your guides quickly and easily.

 In case you can't keep the number of steps under 15, then consider splitting the guide into two and interlinking them.
 This keeps your guide crisp and simplifies user tasks.